-Never connect the battery to the charger permanently.
+► Never connect the battery to the charger permanently.

-The on-board computer battery discharges when it is not in use.
-This can cause irreparable damage to the on-board computer.
+The display battery discharges when it is not in use.
+This can cause irreparable damage to it.

-- ► The battery must be recharged every 3 months. - ▶ Remove the on-board computer from its mount if the pedelec is not going to be used for four weeks.
-Store the on-board computer away safely in a dry environment at room temperature. - ▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.
+- ► Recharge the display battery for at least 1 hour every 3 months. - ▶ Remove the display from its bracket if the pedelec is not going to be used for up to four weeks.
+Store the display away safely in a dry environment at room temperature. - ► If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.

-4.4.2.1 Preparing a break in operation
+4.3.1.1 Preparing a break in operation

-- ✓ Remove the rechargeable battery from the pedelec. - ✓ Charge battery to around 30 % 60 %. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
+- ✓ Remove the rechargeable battery from the pedelec. - ✓ Charge battery to around 30%-60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
 Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommendable to have your specialist dealer carry out an inspection and basic cleaning and apply preservative agent.

-4.4.2.2 Carrying out a break in operation
+4.3.1.2 Carrying out a break in operation

-- 1 Store the pedelec, battery and charger in a dry, clean environment.
+- Store the pedelec, battery and charger in a dry, clean environment.
 We recommend storing them in uninhabited rooms with smoke alarms.
-Dry locations with an ambient temperature of about 10 °C to 20 °C are ideal. - 2 Recharge the on-board computer battery for at least 1 hour every 3 months. - 3 Check the battery level after 6 months.
-If only one LED on the battery level indicator lights up, recharge the battery to around 30 % 60 %.
+Dry locations with an ambient temperature of about 10 °C to 20 °C are ideal. - 2 Recharge the display battery for at least 1 hour every 3 months. - 3 Check the battery level after 6 months.
+If only one LED on the battery level indicator lights up, recharge the battery to around 30% 60%.